Hong Kong court rejects government-requested ban on protest song ‘Glory to Hong Kong’

 Judge Anthony Chan on Friday refused to grant the ban, which would have targeted anyone who uses the song to advocate for the separation of Hong Kong from China.
 In seeking the court order, the government also sought to ban actions that use the song to incite others to commit secession and to insult the national anthem, including such acts carried out online.

-Critics earlier voiced worries that the ban the government asked for would have a far-reaching impact on the city’s freedoms of expression and information, which have become increasingly threadbare under Beijing’s crackdown on the city’s pro-democracy movement.
+Critics had said a ban would have a far-reaching impact on the city’s freedoms of expression and information, which have become increasingly threadbare under Beijing’s crackdown on the city’s pro-democracy movement.

 Hong Kong, a former British colony, returned to Chinese rule in 1997 and was promised it could keep its Western-style civil liberties intact for 50 years after the handover.
-But a Beijing-imposed national security law and other changes since the 2019 protests have shrunk the openness and freedoms that were once hallmarks of the city.
+But a Beijing-imposed National Security Law and other changes since the 2019 protests have shrunk the openness and freedoms that were once hallmarks of the city.

+Chan said the court considered whether an injunction would provide any greater deterrence than existing criminal law, and its potential chilling effect.

+“I am unable to see a solid basis for believing that the invocation of the civil jurisdiction can assist in the enforcement of the law in question,” Chan said in the ruling.

 The city’s secretary for justice sought the injunction last month after the song was mistakenly played as the city’s anthem at international events.
 And a mix-up in an ice hockey competition in February resulted in the city’s top sports body reprimanding the Hong Kong Ice Hockey Association, which appealed for forgiveness for what it called an “independent and unfortunate” event.